 In addition, we have appointed an IRC, which reviews potential conflicts of interest matters referred to it by our management.
+Refer to "Counsel Funds' Independent Review Committee" (below).

-Board of Directors of Counsel
+Counsel Board of Directors

-Our Board is currently comprised of five directors, one of whom is independent of us and our subsidiaries and affiliates and five of whom are members of management.
+Our Board is currently composed of five directors, all of whom are members of our, or our affiliate's (The Canada Life Assurance Company), management.
 The Board's mandate is for the most part limited to fund governance matters through the operation of the USA and oversees us in fulfilling our obligations in our role as the manager and trustee of the Counsel Funds.